 From 1998 through 2014, her chatbot, MrMind, conducted a reverse Turing Test, The Blurring Test, asking visitors, “Can you convince me that you are human?”
 The transcripts from those conversations form a vast human chorus – currently in development as a performance song cycle with five composers from the collective Varispeed in NYC.

-Weil is a graduate of Harvard University, she received her Masters Degree at M.I.T.
+Weil is a graduate of Harvard University and M.I.T.
 As an original member of the Architecture Machine Group / M.I.T.
 Media Lab in the early eighties, she worked on pioneering interactive projects in design and telepresence, going on to create award-winning titles for The Voyager Company, Broderbund, Electronic Arts, Von Holtzbrinck and Ravensberger Interactive.
-She designed and produced the James Turrell website created for the 2014 retrospectives and the original Roden Crater website, From Inside Looking Out to Oustide Looking In, online from 1995-2003.
+She designed and produced the James Turrell website created for James Turrell’s 2014 retrospectives, and the original Roden Crater website for the DIA Foundation, From Inside Looking Out to Outside Looking In, online from 1995-2003.
 Currently teaching at USC School of Cinematic Arts, she has taught at UCLA’s Design Media Arts and CCA Design School.
 As an Advisor to the LACMA Art + Technology Lab, she coordinated a series of conversations on art and technology.

 pweilstudio (at) gmail (dot) com